Impact Factor 2.889 | CiteScore 3.1

 PMCID: all published articles receive a PMCID

-Neuromuscular Diseases welcomes submissions of the following article types: Brief Research Report, Case Report, Clinical Study Protocol, Clinical Trial, Correction, Editorial, Hypothesis and Theory, Methods, Mini Review, Opinion, Original Research, Perspective, Review and Systematic Review.
+Neuromuscular Diseases welcomes submissions of the following article types: Brief Research Report, Case Report, Clinical Trial, Correction, Editorial, Hypothesis and Theory, Methods, Mini Review, Opinion, Original Research, Perspective, Review, Study Protocol and Systematic Review.

 All manuscripts must be submitted directly to the section Neuromuscular Diseases, where they are peer-reviewed by the Associate and Review Editors of the specialty section.

 Fax +41 (0)21 510 17 01

 For all queries regarding manuscripts in Review and potential conflicts of interest, please contact email@example.com